Terms that a Buyer of Business Telephone Systems Should

 Technical

-assistance provided over the telephone or, in certain instance, on site
+assistance provided over the telephone or, in certain instance, on site to an

-if and when this service is provided.
+this service is provided.

 GO TO TOP OF PAGE